How Much Does it Cost to Rent a Car in New Zealand?

 If you are planning to stay in New Zealand for an extended period of time, you may also consider purchasing a car or campervan with the intent of reselling it before leaving.
 We also have a whole section dedicated to purchasing a car or campervan in New Zealand.

-Finally, there are a lot of other budgeting tips in the budget section of our guide so you can start saving on your gap year before even you trip start.
+Finally, there are a lot of other budgeting tips in the budget section of our guide so you can start saving on your gap year before even your trip starts.

 Most Popular Videos